Robert S. Burruss Jr.: Political career

 Democrat and lawyer Mosby Perrow Jr. represented Lynchburg (part-time) for two decades in the Virginia state Senate.
 However, desegregation following the U.S. Supreme Court decisions in Brown v.
 Board of Education was very controversial, as Virginia's Democratic U.S. Senator Harry F. Byrd and his Byrd Organization called for Massive Resistance, and successive Virginia governors even shut down schools rather than permit them to desegregate.
 After Governor J. Lindsay Almond split with the Byrd Organization and agreed to reopen schools after decisions by the Virginia Supreme Court and a 3-judge federal district court panel on January 19, 1959, the Perrow Commission was formed to transition.
 In the next Democratic primary election, however Perrow faced opposition, and lost his bid for re-election to fellow Democrat Bert F. Dodson.
 However, Republican Burruss narrowly defeated Dodson in the general election (6904 votes to 6694), and so succeeded Perrow to what was then the 12th senatorial district seat in 1964.

 His father (R.S.
 Burruss Sr.) had served as an alternate delegate to the 1932 Republican National Convention, and this Burruss became a delegate from Virginia to the 1964 Republican National Convention.

 After redistricting following the Civil Rights Act of 1964 and the U.S. Supreme Court decision in Davis v.
 Mann, Lynchburg was no longer combined with Campbell County, but with Amherst County as senate District 10.
 Buruss, however, won re-election.
 After the 1970 census, redistricting added Bedford County and the city of Bedford, and renumbered the district as the 23rd.
 Burruss again won re-election until 1975 (rising to minority leader).
 He retired at the end of his term to spend more time with his family and business.
 He was succeeded by Democrat Elliot S. Schewel in 1976.

-Death and legacy
+Death

-Burruss died in Lynchburg, Virginia on June 21, 1978, and was buried at Spring Hill Cemetery.
-His widow joined him in 2011.
+Burruss died in Lynchburg, Virginia on June 21, 1978.